 Motorcyclists risk their lives more than other drivers while on the road, yet insurance companies are unlikely to offer fair compensation for injuries and other damages.
 They’d rather look out for their bottom line.
-Bikers should know that they have the same entitlements as other motorists, which includes their right to take legal action if they are harmed in an accident caused the negligence of another driver.
+Bikers should know that they have the same entitlements as other motorists, which includes their right to take legal action if they are harmed in an accident caused by the negligence of another driver.

-The legal team at the SMA Law Group understands the unique challenges that bikers face, and we’re proud to help injured accident victims in Pittsburgh and the surrounding area.
-Call an Allegheny County motorcycle accident attorney today at 1-888-976-2529 or fill out our online contact form for a free case evaluation.
+The legal team at the SMT Legal understands the unique challenges that bikers face, and we’re proud to help injured accident victims in Pittsburgh and the surrounding area.
+Call a motorcycle accident attorney today at 1-888-976-2529 or fill out our online contact form for a free case evaluation.